CloudLabsAI-Azure/Automate-document-processing-using-AzureOpenAI/lab_instructions/Lab1.md

 ## Task 3: Creation of Function App

-You will be using Azure Functions to process documents that are uploaded to an Azure blob storage container.
+In this task, you will be using Azure Functions to process documents that are uploaded to an Azure blob storage container.
 This workflow extracts table data from stored documents using the Document Intelligence layout model and saves the data in a JSON file in Azure.

 1. Open **Visual Studio Code** from the Lab VM desktop by double-clicking on it.